-Here are some of my projects either in progress or very recently published.
+Here are some of my projects either in progress or coming out soon

 The growing influence of a diverse U.S. Latina/o population is changing both the quantity and quality of their representations on TV.
 However, the limited inclusion of Latina/o writers, producers, and actors on television has meant that their identities and language continue to be caricatured, misrepresented, or omitted entirely.
 To examine these trends, we analyze the content of 10 TV shows that feature Latina/o characters in recurring roles*, integrating theory and methods from linguistics, anthropology, and media studies.
 With linguistic discrimination continuing to fester across the U.S., this project is motivated by a commitment to fostering ethnolinguistic pride among Latina/os and stemming the intergenerational loss of Spanish.

 This is the second edition of my Spanish composition textbook.
-I hope to soon finish a video I'm making with clips from instructors and students that explains what it's about.
+Here is a video with clips from instructors and students explaining its approach.
 "An engaging text organized into thematic chapters dealing with current events, this book will simultaneously promote reading skills while showing examples of good writing.
 Drawing from best practices in native English language arts composition, heritage speaker pedagogy, and second language writing, the text develops Spanish language proficiency, general academic writing, and knowledge of contemporary social issues."

 What are "MexiRicans"?
 Individuals raised in the U.S. with one Mexican parent and one Puerto Rican parent frequently use this term to describe themselves.
 This book analyzes features of their Spanish as well as their intraLatino identities, based on interviews with 71 MexiRicans in Chicago, IL.